 Countries with the Highest Crime Rates*

-The countries with the ten highest crime rates in the world are:
+The countries with the ten highest crime rates, expressed in per 100,000 people, globally are:

 - Venezuela (83.76)